Every two years, the National Aeronautics and Space Administration (NASA) solicits applications for its astronaut candidate program.

 Appropriate to its inception in the Cold War, NASA’s astronaut program originally targeted the best and brightest pilots in the U.S. military, among them naval aviator Scott Carpenter and fellow Marine John Glenn.
 Astronauts have since been drawn from more diverse civilian communities like engineers, scientists and educators, but the military remains an important source of candidates.

 Current astronaut candidates in the military retain their rank and service obligations while assigned to the Lyndon Johnson Space Center in Houston, Texas, for a five-year tour.

-Although post-baccalaureate degrees are preferred, NASA wants astronauts with at least a bachelor’s degree -- specifically one focused on engineering, biological science, physical science, or mathematics.
+Although post-baccalaureate degrees are preferred, NASA wants astronauts with at least a bachelor’s degree – specifically one focused on engineering, biological science, physical science, or mathematics.

-In general, military astronaut candidates are US citizens and commissioned officers with at least five years of active duty service.
-In addition to NASA’s degree requirements, Army and Marine Corps regulations also list degrees that aren’t acceptable, including medical technology, psychology (unless clinical, physiological, or experimental), nursing, exercise physiology, social sciences, and aviation.
+In general, military astronaut candidates are U.S. citizens and commissioned officers with at least five years of active duty service.

-Even though NASA sees the application right away, the services each have a say in the process through a “selection board” – the same kind of headquarters committee that decides promotions.
-(The Marine Corps, however, dropped the selection board in April 2012, figuring NASA knew best how to pick an astronaut.)
+Even though NASA sees the application right away, the services each have a say in the process through a selection board – the same kind of headquarters committee that decides promotions.
+The Marine Corps, however, dropped the selection board in April 2012, figuring NASA knew best how to pick an astronaut.

 Getting into the astronaut program through the military is a worthy goal, but it requires a lot of patience, foresight, and dedication.
 And with no guarantees of the future of the space program, there may be a lot of uncertainty about what jobs will be available to trained astronauts, and when.